Aamir Khan: Comments on intolerance (2013–2016)

 In November 2015, Aamir Khan expressed the feelings that he and Rao had about rising intolerance in India at an event in New Delhi hosted by The Indian Express newspaper in response to political events in India that included violent attacks against Muslims and intellectuals, and the absence of swift or strong condemnation from the country's ruling Bharatiya Janata Party (BJP) Modi government.
 He remarked that Rao, fearing for her family, suggested to "move out of India".

-BJP responded with an online campaigns through its social media cell to intimidate Khan.
+BJP responded with online campaigns through its social media cell to intimidate Khan.
 The ensuing political controversy was referred to as the "intolerance row" in the Indian media, and started a debate on social media.
 Khan faced intense backlash for his comments, with certain sections of society branding him "anti-national", while others voiced their agreement about his concerns and supported him.

 Much of the backlash against him, an Indian Muslim with a Hindu wife, came from Hindu nationalist groups.
 The far-right political party Shiv Sena sharply criticised Khan's statement, labelling it "the language of treachery", and the BJP condemned the incident as a "Moral Offence".
 In the wake of the controversy, burning of posters took place in Ludhiana by Shiv Sena.
 Punjab's Shiv Sena chief Rajeev Tandon also made a violent threat, offering a ₹1 lakh reward to anyone who slaps Khan.
 As a result, the Khans were given additional police protection.
 Khan responded to the backlash and threats by stating, "it saddens me to say you are only proving my point".